Everything you need to know about obtaining a hvac license in Albuquerque, New Mexico — requirements, costs, timeline, and application process.

 You may also need to complete registration with the New Mexico Secretary of State at sos.nm.gov.

 File your hvac license application with the Albuquerque city clerk or licensing department.
-Many New Mexico municipalities now accept online applications.
+Many New Mexico municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $210–$1680 (typical range for Albuquerque).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in Albuquerque.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 From hvac license to full compliance — get professional help setting up your business in New Mexico.